nigelmcintyre/IR_System/README.txt

 In progress of tidying up and verifying results are correct.
 Sample queries and files ye to be uploadd.
-Stay tuned for updates
+Stay tuned for updates...